Fort Lauderdale Disability Insurance Attorney

 Disability insurance comes in several major categories, each offering differing levels of coverage.
 Each specific policy will have specific terms for what constitutes a disability and what benefits are available to policyholders.

 Short-term disability insurance is designed to support workers whose conditions keep them from working for a period of several days, weeks, or months.
 Benefits will typically cover up to 60% of an employee’s paycheck, and the elimination period is often only 1 or 2 weeks.
 Short-term disability insurance can help cover situations where an employee is recovering from surgery, pregnancy complications, a debilitating but temporary illness, and minor injuries.
+If you've been denied short term disability coverage, call our office right away.

 Long-term disability insurance is intended for situations where a worker’s condition prevents them from working for several months, years, or even decades.
 Depending on the level of coverage, a long-term disability policy can cover as much as 80% of an employee’s paycheck.
 However, policyholders are subject to longer elimination periods, typically 90 days or more.
 The benefit period is substantially longer than short-term policies, however, and can last for years, decades, or even until retirement.
 Long-term disability insurance covers scenarios where an employee’s disability is so severe that will not be able to quickly return to their previous job.